RanchMobile/Tamil-Font-to-Image-AI/README.md

 If you don't have Python then [install Python](https://www.python.org/downloads/) 3.7+ version.

 ### Step 2: Install Modules
-Install Numpy and Pillow image library using the following commands:
+Install Numpy, Scipy and Pillow modules using the following commands:

-`pip install numpy`

-`pip install Pillow`

-`pip install Scipy`
+`pip install numpy Pillow Scipy`

 ### Step 3: Clone
 Clone this project and go to that directory.